okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 Are you ready for some Java?
 I'm ready for some Java.

-The first thing you're gonna want to do is clone [our example app from the GitHub repository](https://github.com/oktadeveloper/okta-spring-boot-token-auth-example.git).
+The first thing you're going to want to do is clone [our example app from the GitHub repository](https://github.com/oktadeveloper/okta-spring-boot-token-auth-example.git).

 Now check out the `start` branch with the following terminal command: